 Volunteers are a vital part of District 41 and their involvement is actively supported and encouraged.
-All volunteers will be required to participate in the District screening process for all visitors in school buildings.
+All volunteers will be required to abide by the Volunteer Handbook and participate in the District screening process for all visitors in school buildings.
 For some activities, the district may require a background check.
 Please contact your school for more information (8:30, 8:95AP)